Prices vary with demand. Plus tax and fees. Learn how to get the best price.

 Looking for a more advanced dive?
 Blackwater diving is a unique night dive which will take you miles offshore where you will hang, suspended from a 60ft tether, over 4000ft of water to watch open ocean, or pelagic, animals drift by.
 You’ll have the opportunity to see animals ranging from perfectly clear larval fish and invertebrates to siphonophores, and even cephalopods out in the deep.
 If you want to observe something you have never seen before, this is the dive for you.
 Our divemasters are still surprised by new and exciting creatures in the deep.

-- This dive is for the confident diver that has excellent buoyancy skills and is self-reliant
+- This dive is for a confident diver that has excellent buoyancy skills and is self-reliant

 - You must have at least 50 logged dives to join us on this adventurous dive